3 Small Steps To Get A Bigger Paycheck And Be Promoted

 Socializing at work doesn’t seem to enjoy the best reputation among people who aren’t naturally outgoing.
 Get to know your water cooler and co-workers.
 You never know who might have that golden Rolodex.

-• Keeping a lookout
+• Keep a lookout

 • Continue to network with co-workers